MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/security-and-compliance/gdpr-compliance.md

 ## Steps to prepare for GDPR

 Where do you start with GDPR, especially if you are a small business in which handling personal data is not a core business activity?
-This section highlights a few steps you can take to get ready for GDPR.
+This section highlights a several steps you can take to get ready for GDPR as a small business.
+Much of this information was provided through  [Seven steps for businesses to get ready for the General Data Protection Regulation](https://ec.europa.eu/info/sites/default/files/ds-02-18-544-en-n.pdf), a publication provided through the Publications Office of the European Union.

 A good start is to make sure to apply the following key principles when collecting personal data:

-- Collect personal data with clearly defined purpose, and don’t use them for something else (if you tell your clients to give you their email so they can get your new offers or promotions, you can’t use this email for anything else or sell it to another business).
+- Collect personal data with clearly defined purpose, and don’t use them for something else.
+For example, if you tell your clients to give you their email so they can get your new offers or promotions, you can’t use this email for anything else or sell it to another business.
-- Don’t collect more data than you need (if you do home delivery, you need e.g. an address, a name on the buzzer, but you don’t need to know if this person is married or single) - simply be mindful of the personal data under your control.
+- Don’t collect more data than you need.
+For example, if you do home delivery, you need an address and a name, but you don’t need to know if this person is married or single.
+Be mindful of the personal data under your control.

 ### Step 1: Check the personal data you collect and process, the purpose for which you do it, and on which legal basis.

-You have employees; you are processing their personal data based on the employment contract and based on legal obligations (e.g. reporting to tax authorities / social system).
+You have employees, and you are processing their personal data based on the employment contract and on legal obligations (for example, reporting to tax authorities).

 You can manage a list of individual customers, for instance to send them notice about special offers/adverts if you obtained